Ghepes/zero-media-wordpress/README.md

 ## 🛠️ HOW DOES "Zero Image Wordpress" WORK?
-It's rather simple really – CDN Links
+Customize the images to Links image  CDN – CDN Links

 ## 🔒 GDPR AND PRIVACY